obrm/dev-home/README.md

 > Social network for developers

-This is a MERN stack application of a social network that includes authentication, profiles and forum posts.
+This is a social network MERN stack application that includes authentication, profiles and forum posts.

 ## Quick Start